+The Term Loan had a \$60,639,000 balance as of June 30, 2019.
 The interest rate per annum applicable to the Term Loan is LIBOR (as defined in the Term Note) plus a margin of 170 basis points.
-The interest rate for the term of the note has been fixed through the use of an interest rate swap at a rate of 4.11%.
-We utilize an interest rate swap agreement to hedge our exposure to variable interest rates associated with our term loan.
+The interest rate for the term of the Term Note has been fixed through the use of an interest rate swap at a rate of 4.11%.
 The Term Loan requires monthly amortization payments pursuant to a schedule set forth in the Term Note, with the final outstanding principal amount due October 5, 2024.
-TRC may make voluntary prepayments on the Term Loan at any time without penalty (excluding any applicable LIBOR or interest rate swap breakage costs).
+The Company may make voluntary prepayments on the Term Loan at any time without penalty (excluding any applicable LIBOR or interest rate swap breakage costs).
 Each optional prepayment will be applied to reduce the most remote principal payment then unpaid.
-The Credit Facility is secured by the TRC's farmland and farm assets, which include equipment, crops and crop receivables and the power plant lease and lease site, and related accounts and other rights to payment and inventory.
+The Credit Facility is secured by the Company's farmland and farm assets, which include equipment, crops and crop receivables; the PEF power plant lease and lease site; and related accounts and other rights to payment and inventory.